-You’ve spent the last year or several years being fit, working out 3-5 times a week.
+You’ve been active, working out 4 – 6 times a week.
+Maybe you run races or compete in a sport.
 Now you are pregnant and you have a few questions.

-First we are going to discuss what you can and should do.
-Then we are going to get into some common mistakes made during fit pregnancies and pregnant athletes.
+First, we are going to discuss what you can and should do.
+Then we are going to get into some common mistakes made during fit pregnancies/ by pregnant athletes.

-During pregnancy exercise helps swelling, varicose veins, back pain, etc. It provides benefits to the baby.
-But also know that Total Blood Volume in regularly exercising pregnant women is 10 – 15% higher than in women who do not exercise.
-And the benefits of cardio (aerobic exercise) are still present 6 – 12 months after birth.
-Which is why some athletes have improved performance after birth.
+The total blood volume in regularly exercising pregnant women is 10 – 15 percent higher than in women who do not exercise.
+The benefits of cardio (aerobic exercise) are still present 6 – 12 months after birth, which is why some athletes have improved performance after birth.